aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 But unlike Webpack, Rails doesn't intelligently manage dependencies, so you still have to be extra careful about the load order.

 It's currently only requiring jQuery.
-Make it require `bundle.js` as well.
+Make it require `jquery.serializejson` (for submitting forms) and `bundle.js` (all the scripts!) as well.
 Now we shouldn't have to worry about compiling our JS files again because Webpack will do it for us as long as we remember to webpack (ie. run `webpack` or `webpack --watch`).